Prague-Vienna Sightseeing Transfer

 If you cancel more than 48 hours before the tour, your booking is fully refunded*.
 If you cancel less than 48 hours before the tour or in the case of a no-show, no refund is issued.

-*Please note, that the credit card processing fee (1.5-3%) charged by the third party payment provider will not be refunded.
+*Please note, that the credit card processing fee (1.5-3%, up to 5.9% if you paid by Paypal) charged by the third-party payment provider will not be refunded.

 Customers who viewed this also viewed...